coachaki/code-camp-chrome-extension/ch11/readme.md

 Working off of Challenge 10 Task 2, let's create an extension that interacts with Omni CMS.

+## Part 1: Context Menu Item for "Published Page"

-1. Add a context menu item that links you to the published page when you right click on a staging file.
+Add a context menu item that links you to the published page when you right click on a staging file.

 Things to think about:

 - How do you get the publish domain?
 - How do you get the publish extension?

-- What if it has multiple outputs?
-Link to the first or links for all?
+## Part 2: Expand to support multiple publish outputs

+If you didn't already allow for multiple publish outputs, then add the functionality here.
+How do you get them all?

 ## (Maybe) Helpful Resources